-If use of an in vitro diagnostic is essential to safe and effective use of a drug product, then the FDA generally will require approval or clearance of the diagnostic, known as a companion diagnostic, at the same time that the

-FDA approves the drug product.
-With respect to cancer drugs specifically, the FDA has generally required companion diagnostics intended to select the patients who are likely to respond to a particular cancer treatment to obtain a pre-market approval, or PMA, simultaneously with approval of the drug, except in limited circumstances.
-The review of these companion diagnostics in conjunction with the review of a cancer therapeutic involves coordination of review by the FDA's Center for Drug Evaluation and Research and by the FDA's Center for Devices and Radiological Health.
-Approval of the drug and corresponding approval or clearance of a companion diagnostic also requires a high level of coordination between the drug manufacturer and device manufacturer, if different companies.
+If use of an in vitro diagnostic is essential to safe and effective use of a drug product, then the FDA generally will require approval or clearance of the diagnostic, known as a companion diagnostic, at the same time that the FDA approves the drug product.
+The FDA has generally required in vitro companion diagnostics intended to select the patients who will respond to cancer treatment to obtain a pre-market approval, or PMA, for that diagnostic simultaneously with approval of the drug.
+The review of these in vitro companion diagnostics in conjunction with the review of a cancer therapeutic involves coordination of review by the FDA's Center for Drug Evaluation and Research and by the FDA's Center for Devices and Radiological Health.
+Approval and clearance of a companion diagnostic also requires a high level of coordination between the drug manufacturer and device manufacturer, if different companies.

-The PMA process, including the gathering of preclinical and clinical data and the submission to and review by the FDA, can take several years or longer.
+The PMA process, including the gathering of clinical and preclinical data and the submission to and review by the FDA, can take several years or longer.
 It involves a rigorous premarket review during which the applicant must prepare and provide the FDA with reasonable assurance of the device's safety and effectiveness and information about the device and its components regarding, among other things, device design, manufacturing and labeling.
 PMA applications are subject to a substantial application fee, which is typically increased annually.